-This course includes special topics in current developments within the field of the hospitality and tourism industry, namely the Future Trends in Tourism and Hospitality, and Corporate Social Responsibility (CSR) in the travel and tourism industry.
+This course includes special topics in current developments within the field of the hospitality and tourism industry, namely the future trends in tourism and hospitality, and corporate social responsibility (CSR) in the travel and tourism industry.
 Students will learn the roles played by marketing, social media, and technology in emerging consumer markets and tourism destination.
-Also students will discuss issues and challenges of implementing CSR and sustainable mobility in tourism destinations.
+Also students will discuss issues and challenges of implementing CSR and sustainable mobility in tourism destinations, in addition to hospitality information technology.